The Safest and Most Dangerous Places in Stillwater County, MT: Crime Maps and Statistics

 Is Stillwater County, MT Safe?

-The C grade indicates that the rate of crime is about the same as that of the average US county.
-Stillwater County ranks in the 45th percentile for safety, meaning it is safer than 45% of counties but less safe than 55%.
-This analysis applies only to Stillwater County's official city boundaries.
+The C overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Stillwater County's combined rate is about the same as the norm.
+Stillwater County sits in the 45th percentile, ahead of 45% of counties and behind 55%.
+The grade covers only Stillwater County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Stillwater County is 31.96 per 1,000 residents in the typical year.
-Stillwater County Residents generally consider the central part of the county to be the safest.
-Your chance of being a victim of crime in Stillwater County varies by area - ranging from 1 in 12 in the northwest areas to 1 in 44 in the central.
+The overall crime rate in Stillwater County is 31.96 per 1,000 residents in a typical year.
+Residents generally consider the central part of the county the safest.
+Your chance of being a victim ranges from 1 in 12 in the northwest areas to 1 in 44 in the central.

-When looking at total crime counts (rather than per capita rates), the east parts of Stillwater County, MT see the most incidents - about 94 per year.
-In contrast, the west part of the county has the fewest, with approximately 1 crimes annually.
+Counting total incidents instead of per-capita rates, the east parts of Stillwater County, MT report the most crime, about 94 cases per year.
+The west part reports the fewest, around 1 per year.

 The Cost of Crime™ in Stillwater County, MT

-The total projected cost of crime in Stillwater County for 2025 is $4,047,287.
-This translates to approximately $477 per resident and $1,132 per household.
-On average, crime-related costs account for 1.0% of the median household income in Stillwater County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Stillwater County for 2025 is $4,047,287, about $477 per resident and $1,132 per household.
+That equals 1.0% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 57.3%